-16. SDG8: The COVID-19 crisis has had significant negative effects on per capita economic growth and incomes, as well as livelihoods, and safe and secure working environments, including for women, young people, and migrant workers while increasing vulnerability to some of the most abusive labour practices such as child labour and forced labour).
+17. The COVID-19 crisis has had significant negative effects on per capita economic growth and incomes, as well as livelihoods, and safe and secure working environments, including for women, young people, and migrant workers while increasing vulnerability to some of the most abusive labour practices such as child labour and forced labour.
 It has therefore highlighted the imperative of achieving higher levels of economic productivity through diversification, technological upgrading and innovation, including through a focus on high-value added and labor intensive sectors.
 We note the disproportionate number of young workers, migrant workers and women in informal jobs and informal market systems, and the persistence of the gender pay gap.
 We stress that entrepreneurship, creativity and innovation could promote economic growth and create jobs as well as recall that 2021 is the year of international creative economy for Sustainable Development.
 We will continue efforts to protect labour rights and promote occupational health and safety for all workers, including immediate and effective measures to eradicate forced labour and end modern slavery and human trafficking.
 We will promote a sustainable and inclusive recovery of our economies, create conditions for decent work for all, including for those in the informal economy, support structural economic transformation, including expanding digital and mobile banking services and inclusion, support and facilitate access to finance for micro, small and medium-sized enterprises and build their capacity, to continue their operations and to help restore jobs and incomes.
+We reaffirm our commitment to protect labour rights and promote safe and secure working environments for all workers.
 We will enhance efforts to improve progressively global resource efficiency in consumption and production and endeavour to decouple economic growth from environmental degradation.
 Investment in the care economy is needed to spur sustainable economies, restore and create jobs, recognize, reduce and redistribute women's disproportionate share of unpaid care and domestic work and close the gender gap in labor force participation.
-Tourism, as the one of the world's major economic sectors and the source of employment, is to be supported in a sustainable manner in order to advance its contribution to the 2030 Agenda, benefiting local communities and creating decent job opportunities for all., as well as ensure equal pay for work of equal value.
+Tourism, as one of the world's major economic sectors and source of employment, is to be supported in a sustainable manner in order to advance its contribution to the 2030 Agenda, benefiting local communities and creating decent job opportunities for all., as well as ensure equal pay for work of equal value.
+In this regard, we welcome the opening of the UNWTO Regional Office in Riyadh, Saudi Arabia, which illustrates the commitment to develop a strong industry based on the principles of sustainability and opportunities for all, across the region and globally.
 We will secure the prohibition and elimination of child labour in all its forms, including recruitment and use of child soldiers, and by 2025 end child labour in all its forms recalling that 2021 is the UN Year to Eliminate Child Labour.